jon--lee/Basic-Artificial-Neural-Network/README.md

 You can train the network by calling the minimization method and you can run the network by calling the calculateOutput method.
 You must pass the calculateOutput method a double array of inputs.

+I haven't written any documentation here, but the source code is thoroughly documented.

 UPDATE May 12, version 1.0.0: The current version of the network was the one used to demonstrate Optical Character Recognition not Facial Recognition.